saifislam1/Nashville-311-and-911-Analysis/README.md

 Data Questions:

 1.Does this data relates to one or more of the Mayor’s priority areas?
-For example transportation, economic growth.
+For example transportation, economic growth.<br/>
-2.Whats the trend of the requests /complaints, are those seasonal and has a similar pattern based on the geographic location?
+2.Whats the trend of the requests /complaints, are those seasonal and has a similar pattern based on the geographic location?<br/>
-3.Time to solve any complaints(Responsiveness),efficiency in handling customer requests/complaints(Based on  types).
+3.Time to solve any complaints(Responsiveness),efficiency in handling customer requests/complaints(Based on  types).<br/>
-4. Any recommendation to improve the service level and customer experience.
+4. Any recommendation to improve the service level and customer experience.<br/>
 5.Any actionable insights derived from in depth exploratory data analysis.

 Data Source :